lukeboi/scroll-fourth-second/README.md

   - I hope not, but this is a possibility.

 ## Where should I start in this repo?
 The interesting file is finetune.py.
 There are training logs in checkpoints/ as well.
-Most things were shuffled around int he repo as I made different attempts.
-Think of this repo moreso as a messy workbench than a finished deal.
+Most things were shuffled around in the repo as I made different attempts and tried different things.
+Think of this repo moreso as a messy workbench than a finished product.

 ## Why did you use the fourth place submission?
 All the top placing kaggle submissions seem pretty similar.
 The fourth place team posted their training code first and I found their code pretty straightforward.
 I did not choose this one for architecture reasons and I don't think the model architecture is a significant factor in the results.

 ## Memory?
 Yes.
 Lots of it.
-This repo is quite large - I can't "push --force"\ to it due to github size constraints - and I had trouble running the traiing code locally on my 12GB 2080ti.
+This repo is quite large - I can't "push --force" to it due to github size limits - and I had trouble running the training code locally on my 12GB 2080ti.
 I did all this work on a Lambda H100 although you sould be able to get away with any GPU that has >20gb vram.

 ## Where are the model weights?
 Not in this repo due to size constraints, but I'm happy to send them to you!
 I don't think they'll be very useful however.
-Reach out on twitter or discord if you'd like them.
+You'd probably be better off writing your own finetuning code from scratch.
+Reach out on x/twitter or discord if you'd like them.

 ## Do you actually need to use docker?
 I don't think so, you should be able to pip install the requirements and be good to go.
 YMMV